 - 1. This potion has an array of liquids in it that form a swirling rainbow.
 If someone opens the bottle the liquid slowly floats out like a rainbow.
 Its flow is slow and it takes 1 minute per foot for it to come out.
 It comes out in a stream forming into a ten foot wide rainbow bridge that can be walked over.
 The colors on it are bright and vibrant, illuminating the area like floodlights.
 The bridge remains intact for about 24 hours before dissipating. - 2.
 This vial is small and contains a glowing blue liquid in it.
 Once it is opened, the smell of daisies wafts through the air.
 The immediate effect is one of calm and peace and everyone who is within 50 feet of the vial heals 1-3 hit points.
 This effect continues for 1d6 rounds.
 At this point the sense of calm and peace starts to negatively affect the players, slowing them to action.
-They must make a charisma check or they must sit down and wait for 1 minute before doing anything.
-Each round thereafter the characters must make a charisma check at -1, then -2, then -3 (for each round that passes up to ten) or become affected.
-The length of time doubles with each successive failed attempt to break the spell.
-Healing does not take place during these times.
+They must make a charisma check (DC 10) or they must sit down and wait for 1 minute before doing anything.
+Each round thereafter the characters must make a charisma check with the DC progressively increasing by 1 per round for each round that passes up to ten, or become affected.
+The length of time the effects last doubles with each successive failed attempt to break the spell.
+So long as a character is under the effects, they may not heal damage via natural nor magical means, nor may they spend hit dice for healing.
 The vial empties after being opened for 10 minutes.
-However, it refills after 10 days and can be used again. - 3.
-This liquid in this vial is black and has the consistency of sludge.
+However, it refills after 10 days and can be used again.

+3. This liquid in this vial is black and has the consistency of sludge.
 It smells like licorice.
 Its taste is sweet like molasses.
 Its effects are deadly.
 The character who imbibes this must make a constitution check.
 If successful, nothing happens for the liquid isn't reacting to the body.
-If a failure occurs however, the character gains 1d10 hit points the first hour afterwards and feels healthier, younger, more vibrant and better than ever.
-The hour following that, the character receives another 1d10 hit points and the hour after that, another 1d10 hit points.
-The hit points are permanent.
-After the third hour, the debilitating effects occur.
+If a failure occurs however, the character gains one hit die and its associated hit points the first hour afterwards and feels healthier, younger, more vibrant and better than ever.
+The hour following that, the character receives another hit die and hit points, and the hour after that, another.
+These hit dice and hit points are permanent.

+After the third hour, however, the debilitating effects occur.
 The character actually becomes weaker.
 Their body is incapable of withstanding damage as before, cannot heal itself as quickly and suffers more easily from ailments.
-The following affects occur: all damage against the character is doubled whether from fist, claw, weapon or magical effect, all healing is halved, whether by magic or naturally, and all saves, resistances or checks against acquiring diseases or similar ailments are at a CL5. - 4.
-This vial contains a clear liquid.
+The following affects occur: the character gains vulnerability to all damage, whether mundane or magical, all healing is halved, whether by magic, naturally or through the expenditure of hit dice, and all saves, resistances or checks against acquiring diseases or similar ailments are at disadvantage.

+4. This vial contains a clear liquid.
 When opened, the liquid begins to bubble and froth, slowly pouring over the side.
 If not immediately sealed, the contents begin to drop onto the floor.
 Here the drops begin to congeal into a solid mass and thence into perfectly round rocks.
-These rocks are magical in nature and can be used as bullets for a sling with a +3 bonus or thrown for 2-3 damage.
-The vial can make 10 such stones.
+These rocks are magical in nature and can be used as bullets for a sling with a +3 bonus to hit and damage, or thrown for 1d4+2 damage (+2 to hit when thrown).